 Che-Lin Su is interested in developing and applying computational methods to study applications that arise in operations management, economics, and quantitative marketing.
 His current research topics include empirical estimation of single-agent dynamic discrete choices models in call centers and health care settings, and dynamic entry/exit games.

-Su earned a bachelor's degree in engineering from National Taiwan University in 1996.
-He earned a master's degree in 2000 in engineering-economic systems and operations research and a PhD in management science and engineering in 2005, both from Stanford University.
+Su earned a PhD in management science and engineering in 2005 from Stanford University.
 Before joining the Chicago Booth faculty in 2008, he was a postdoctoral research fellow at the Center for Mathematical Studies in Economics and Management Science at the Kellogg School of Management at Northwestern University and the National Bureau of Economic Research in Cambridge, Massachusetts.
 He has held visiting positions at Harvard University (Department of Economics) and Yale University (Department of Economics and Cowles Foundation), and has consulted for the Chief Economist Team of Directorate General for Competition of the European Commission.
 In 2001, he worked as a manager in strategic planning and portfolio management at the Bristol-Myers Squibb Company.

 2015 - 2016 Course Schedule